 Clinton real estate is some of the most expensive in Mississippi, although Clinton house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clinton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Clinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Clinton is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Clinton who work in office and administrative support (13.40%), sales jobs (11.88%), and management occupations (10.37%).

 Also of interest is that Clinton has more people living here who work in computers and math than 95% of the places in the US.